developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 ### Overview
 Track all income and expenses (including Contractor payments) related to a specific service job to determine profitability, enabling business owners to understand which jobs are most profitable and improve pricing decisions.

+**(Non-Functional Requirement Note:** All profitability calculations presented to the user, particularly summary figures and list view indicators (REQ-JP-04), must be displayed quickly and efficiently.
+The system should feel responsive, potentially utilizing strategies like background processing or pre-computation where appropriate to meet performance expectations on mobile devices.)

+**(Calculation Basis Note:** For MVP simplicity and alignment with common user cash flows, profitability is calculated on a cash/received basis.)

 ### Actors
 - Primary: Business Owner
 - Secondary: None